 Different types of organizational change will require different strategies.
 Everything from the implementation plan to the communication should be tailored to the type of change you want to make.
-Before you begin strategizing for change, ask yourself: Is this a strategic, structural, people-centric, or remedial change?
+Before you begin strategizing for change, ask yourself: Is this change strategic, structural, people-centric, or remedial?

 Strategic and structural changes may call for additional training and gradual transitions, while a remedial change would require immediate action.
 People-centric changes, on the other hand, benefit from a well-thought-out change management communication strategy, so you can navigate emotional reactions.

-So, here is a detailed description of the four types of organizational change, along with examples for each one of them.
+Below is a detailed description of the four types of organizational change, along with examples for each one.

 All changes will affect some aspects of a company, but not all changes are transformational.